Connect with us

 That next morning, I immediately called the South Carolina Democratic Party and offered that they should be standing on their desks demonizing her because they know full well that low-income, underserved Black people in South Carolina rural ZIP codes wouldn’t be eligible for Advantage plans where care is linked to ZIP code.

-Shame on all parties and candidates who never mention single-payer universal care (with the exception of Green Party candidates).
+Shame on all parties and candidates who never mention single-payer universal health care (with the exception of Green Party candidates).

-Good story, Ms. Tribble.
+Good news story, Ms. Tribble.

 — Steve Scuderi, Chicago